 Having heart and blood vessel problems due to high cholesterol

 History of head trauma

-Early onset AD.
-Symptoms appear before age 60.
+Early onset Alzheimer disease -- Symptoms appear before age 60.
 This type is much less common than late onset.
 It tends to get worse quickly.
 Early onset disease can run in families.
 Several genes have been identified.

-Late onset AD.
-This is the most common type.
+Late onset Alzheimer disease -- This is the most common type.
 It occurs in people age 60 and older.
 It may run in some families, but the role of genes is less clear.